New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- New England and its opponents have gone over the current 42-point total in eight of 15 games (53.3%) this season.
+- New England and its opponents have gone over the current 41.5-point total in eight of 15 games (53.3%) this season.

-- The two teams combine to score 40.4 points per game, 1.6 less than the over/under in this contest.
+- Jacksonville has combined with its opponents to score more than 41.5 points in eight of 15 games this season.

-- This contest's total is 1.7 points lower than the 43.7 these two squads combine to give up per game in 2021.
+- Sunday's over/under is 1.1 points higher than the combined 40.4 PPG average of the two teams.

+- These two squads surrender a combined 43.7 points per game, 2.2 more than this contest's over/under.

-- The average total in Patriots games this season is 44.6, 2.6 points more than Sunday's total of 42.
+- Patriots games this season feature an average total of 44.6 points, a number 3.1 points higher than Sunday's over/under.

-- The 42-point total for this game is 4.0 points below the 46.0 points per game average total in Jaguars games this season.
+- The 46.0 PPG average total in Jaguars games this season is 4.5 points more than this game's over/under.

 Patriots stats and trends

-- New England's games this year have gone over the point total in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- New England's games this year have hit the over seven times in 15 opportunities (46.7%).

-- New England is 4-1 against the spread and 4-1 overall this season when the team puts up more than 26.4 points.
+- When New England scores more than 26.4 points, it is 4-1 against the spread and 4-1 overall.

-- In games that New England picks up over 353.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- New England is 3-2 against the spread and 3-2 overall when the team amasses over 353.2 yards.

-- This year, the Patriots have turned the ball over 20 times, 13 more than the Jaguars' takeaways (7).
+- The Patriots have turned the ball over 20 times this season, 13 more turnovers than the Jaguars have forced (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Jaguars.